asantos3/viriato/README.md

 # Viriato Theme

-A variant of the Monokai syntax theme.
+A variant of the monokai syntax theme.